-This policy and procedure will be reviewed every two to three years, taking into account any new guidance issued by the Department for Education, or legislative changes.
+This policy and procedure will be reviewed every two to three years, considering any new guidance issued by the Department for Education, or legislative changes.
 It has been written using the current departmental advice from the DFE, January 2016.

-Approved by the governing body on:- October 2021 Signed (Chair of Standards Committee) Rob McCracken and David Culy Review Date October 2024
+Approved by the governing body on: October 2024

+Signed: Dave Vincent

+Review Date: October 2027